 The key symptoms of impending burn-out are: relentless fatigue, mental fog, feeling easily overwhelmed, and having emotional lability.

 Long term stress can lead to emotional exhaustion and this leads to an inability to self-regulate emotions.
 If you are hammered with relentless stress and uncertainty, day-after-day, the result is a trip over into survival mode.
 Humans don’t do well while living in perpetual survival mode.
 One of the first walls to fall is emotional regulation.
 What is the point of trying to regulate when you have need that precious brain power to keep you and your dependents alive, fed, and clothed?

-So, if you find yourself unusually quick to anger or breaking down into tears, these are the warning drumbeats of approaching mental exhaustion then burn-out.
+So, if you find yourself unusually quick to anger or breaking down into tears, these are the warning drumbeats of approaching mental exhaustion and burn-out.

 Feeling Overwhelmed or Unable to Cope

-Sadly, this will compound problems as feelings of worthlessness set in, followed by general insecurity about job capability.
+Sadly, this compounds problems as feelings of worthlessness set in, followed by general insecurity about job capability.
 We all know when we are not performing to our best, and that weighs us down.
 It can even make some paranoid, which further hinders productivity.
 All of these factors amplify the risks for worker burn-out.

 Do you ever feel like you are walking with quicksand around your ankles?
 Or pushing through air that feels too heavy?
 Every step feels harder than it needs to be.
 Your brain is fuzzy and unfocussed, constantly scanning the horizon for threats and updates.
 Living in a state of chronic stress has bad consequences for mental health.
 Feeling fuzzy around the edges or an inability to find words or plan simple tasks are all signs that you are headed for burn-out.

 The Beauty in Good Enough